mthl/guix-artwork/website/posts/gnu-guix-1.3.0-released.md

 update that works by scanning package home pages.
 This greatly improves `guix refresh` coverage.

-Packages and developers may also like the new [`--with-patch` package transformation option](https://guix.gnu.org/manual/en/html_node/Package-Transformation-Options.html), which provides a way to build a bunch of packages with a patch applied
+Packagers and developers may also like the new [`--with-patch` package transformation option](https://guix.gnu.org/manual/en/html_node/Package-Transformation-Options.html), which provides a way to build a bunch of packages with a patch applied